gabrielodom/mvMonitoring/CRAN-comments.md

 ## UPDATE 2023-06-29
 We are resubmitting the mvMonitoring package after resolving bugs related to breaking changes documented in <https://bugs.r-project.org/show_bug.cgi?id=18337>.

+## X-CRAN-Comment
+Archived on 2023-05-18 as issues were not corrected in time.

+Response: Maintainer is no longer funded on this project; updating this package is a "labour of love".

 ## Front Matter
 This is my very first package submission.
 I hope to make your job reviewing this package as easy as possible.